 Creativity and inspiration

 If you’re lacking inspiration or feeling down about your creativity, then I recommend you read the book by Rick Rubin.
 It will definitely get you inspired.
 And the tips, tricks and advice are not only applicable to us music lovers.
 Anybody in the art field can benefit.
-From this book I compiled 54 inspiring quotes for inspiration.
+From this book, I compiled 54 inspiring quotes for inspiration.

 It was a heart-warming read and it left me with so many things to think about.
-It’s definitely a book that I will be reading a 2nd or 3rd time.
+It’s a book that I will be reading a 2nd or 3rd time.

 Audio Ear Training and Solfege